Skip to main contentArrow Right

 Don't have the time to read the entire post?
 Our human writers will be sad, but we understand.
 Summarize the post with your preferred LLM here instead.

-• What customer SSO is and how it works
+What customer SSO is

 What is customer SSO?